Text version of this lessonExpand

 | Monthly ratio | Fraud + disputes / settled transactions | Tighten controls when ratios approach alert lines |

-Public source references: https://help.shopify.com/en/manual/taxes/us / https://help.shopify.com/en/manual/taxes/us/us-tax-setup / https://help.shopify.com/en/manual/payments/chargebacks/preventing-chargebacks / https://help.shopify.com/en/manual/payments/chargebacks/chargeback-reasons / https://help.shopify.com/en/manual/fulfillment/managing-orders/protecting-orders/fraud-analysis / https://help.shopify.com/en/manual/orders/flow / https://corporate.visa.com/content/dam/VCOM/corporate/visa-perspectives/security-and-trust/documents/visa-acquirer-monitoring-program-fact-sheet-2025.pdf.
-These sources anchor platform, regulator, payment, privacy, tax, or advertising-policy boundaries; non-official research signals stay source-neutral and become operating judgment.
+Public source references: https://help.shopify.com/en/manual/taxes/us / https://help.shopify.com/en/manual/taxes/us/us-tax-liability / https://help.shopify.com/en/manual/payments/chargebacks / https://help.shopify.com/en/manual/payments/chargebacks/chargeback-reasons / https://help.shopify.com/en/manual/fulfillment/managing-orders/protecting-orders/fraud-analysis / https://help.shopify.com/en/manual/fulfillment/managing-orders/protecting-orders/shopify-flow / https://help.shopify.com/en/manual/payments/payment-authorization / https://corporate.visa.com/content/dam/VCOM/corporate/visa-perspectives/security-and-trust/documents/visa-acquirer-monitoring-program-fact-sheet-2025.pdf.
+These sources anchor platform, tax, payment, capture, and fraud-monitoring boundaries; non-official research signals are converted into unnamed operating judgment rather than cited as public proof.

 Tax and disputes both need upstream owners

 When implementing this, write the decision into the Chargeback risk matrix.
-Every high-risk action should trace to an evidence pack, one owner, and a clear stop or go rule instead of a launch-day opinion.
+Every high-risk action should trace to an evidence pack, one owner, and a clear pause/continue rule instead of a launch-day opinion.

 High-risk orders should not auto-fulfill